Nanobiosym

 Strong technical background with the ability to understand complex scientific concepts.
 Excellent legal writing, analytical, and communication skills.
 Ability to manage multiple projects and work effectively in a fast-paced, dynamic environment.

-Preferred Qualifications: Experience with IP litigation, post-grant proceedings, or global patent strategies.
+Experience with IP litigation, post-grant proceedings, or global patent strategies.
 Prior in-house legal experience in a biotech or pharmaceutical company.
 Familiarity with regulatory frameworks (e.g., FDA, EMA) as they relate to IP.

 #J-18808-Ljbffr